‘The Walking Dead’ Season 10: Norman Reedus Posts Selfie To Instagram To Confirm Filming Has Wrapped

 SPOILER ALERT: This article discusses AMC’s The Walking Dead.
 Please proceed with caution if you have not yet viewed all available episodes and wish to avoid spoilers.

 Filming for Season 10 of AMC’s The Walking Dead has wrapped, according to Norman Reedus, who stars as Daryl Dixon in the hit zombie apocalypse series.
-The star took to Instagram recently to post a picture of himself and co-star, Melissa McBride, who plays Carol Peletier.
+The star took to Instagram recently to post a picture of himself and his co-star, Melissa McBride, who plays Carol Peletier.
 This image also confirmed the wrap on Season 10.

 Already, speculation has begun on the image, which shows Reedus and McBride with some scrapes and bruises.
 Reedus is shown with a new cut above one eye.
 Melissa also has a long cut on her forehead as well as one next to her eye.
 As yet, it is unclear as to how the duo received these injuries.